Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Bitsky Mattress

-• Give the mattress the full expansion window before judging firmness (especially the first night).
+• Give the mattress the full expansion window before judging firmness.

 • Use a supportive foundation; weak slats can make any hybrid feel softer and less stable.

-• If you run hot, pair it with breathable sheets and a low-profile protector instead of a thick quilted pad.
+• If you sleep hot, pair it with breathable sheets and a thinner protector.

-• If you’re a back sleeper, check that your hips aren’t sinking lower than your ribcage after the mattress warms up.
+• Back sleepers should check that their hips are not settling lower than the ribcage after the mattress warms up.

-• Rotate periodically so the most-used zones don’t age faster than the rest of the surface.
+• Rotate periodically so the most-used zones age more evenly.

 FAQs